Santa Monica

 Speaking at the grand opening of SHWASHLOCK, 1993

 About that same time, I served as an alternate on Santa Monica’s Homelessness Task Force.
-Many of the recommendations we made then are the policies we find are still working today – but implementation and fine-tuning of our homelessness social support programs was a long, and at times contentious, process.
+Many of the recommendations we made then are the policies we find are still working today – but implementation and fine-tuning of our homelessness

 “The vision for the City’s Action Plan to Address Homelessness is to transform Santa Monica to a place where our effective action and compassion end the impact of homelessness on our community.
 Through collaboration and cooperation, the City of Santa Monica, non-profit agencies, housing providers, governmental partners, business and faith communities will focus on intensively serving the most vulnerable and chronically homeless people, who have been homeless in Santa Monica for many years, so that they obtain and sustain housing.
 We will work with our neighboring communities and partners to form collaborations that address the regional nature of homelessness and promote the development of housing and services throughout Los Angeles County.”

 In 2004, along with Council colleague Bobby Shriver, I was an early supporter of hiring a Santa Monica “homelessness czar,” which turned out to be the estimable Ed Edelman, former County Supervisor.
 He worked wonders in turning our longstanding local efforts to help the homeless into a regional program, with shared responsibilities among Westside municipalities.
-As Santa Monica’s alternate to the Westside Cities Council of Governments, I was able to add shared work on social services to our five-city agenda.
+As Santa Monica’s delegate to the Westside Cities Council of Governments, I was able to add shared work on social services to our five-city agenda.

 Homelessness is more than a Santa Monica, or regional, issue, though.
 Homelessness is a national disgrace, the result of decades of social safety nets allowed to fray and fail.
 Cities across the country have embraced the new “housing first” model of moving people off the streets and into supportive living arrangements, rather than trying merely to cope with an unending crisis by helping people survive unhoused.
 After attending an eye-opening national conference organized by the United States Interagency Council on Homelessness, I was inspired to write this updated summary of homelessness issues.